Art therapist

 What to expect

-• The availability of jobs depends on your client group and where you are based.
-London and the South of England employ the greatest number of art therapists, as well as cities where training courses are based.
-However, jobs are available in most parts of the UK as key employers include social services, local authorities and the NHS.
+- The availability of jobs depends on your client group and where you are based.
+London and the South of England employ the greatest number of art therapists.
+However, jobs are available in most large cities and towns in the UK as key employers include social services, local authorities and the NHS.
 Art therapists in private practice may take referrals from these organisations, although you'll also have to generate your own work through a range of activities, including networking.

-• You may have to travel between employers during the week.
-You may also have to travel to attend residential courses, seminars and workshops.
+- You may have to travel between employers during the week, as well as to attend residential courses, seminars and workshops.

 Qualifications

-To practise as an art therapist in the UK you must be registered with the Health & Care Professions Council (HCPC).
-In order to register, you must successfully complete an HCPC-approved postgraduate qualification in art therapy or art psychotherapy.
+To practise as an art therapist in the UK you must complete a postgraduate qualification in art therapy or art psychotherapy approved by the Health & Care Professions Council (HCPC).
 All UK approved courses lead to a professional qualification and eligibility to apply for registration with the HCPC and membership of the British Association of Art Therapists (BAAT).

 You'll usually need a first degree in fine art, visual arts or art and design to get a place on a postgraduate course.
-However, other graduates with experience of working in health, education or social care may be accepted if they have a commitment to the practice of the visual arts and personal involvement in art making.
+However, other graduates with experience of working in health, education or social care or with a related professional qualification may be accepted if they have a commitment to the practise of the visual arts and personal involvement in art making.
 Relevant degree subjects include:

-There are a range of introductory and foundation courses available, aimed at those thinking about a career in art therapy.
-For details, see BAAT - Introduction and Foundation Courses.
+The BAAT offers a range of introductory and foundation courses aimed at those thinking about a career in art therapy.

 All students are subject to a criminal records check.